Day Trading Time Zones – Which are Most Profitable?

 The market will be settled for the most part and most of the days volatility will have passed.
 There may have been a few reversals in the first hour but during this small zone, many traders will cash out of profitable positions and finish the day while others will position themselves for the next move in the market.
 I look at this period as a time for consolidation and preparation.
 The move following this day trading time zone can last until lunchtime.

 Final Move of the Morning – 10:30am to 11:15am

 This time zone will be the final major time zone as far as morning trading is concerned.
 It is safer in relation to the other zones in that technical indicators such as the slow stochastic or RSI will have a more pronounced effect than some of the earlier time zones.
-Be careful near the end of this range as it leads right into the lunch time hour which can start early or start late.
-A rule of thumb is that the more volatile the preceding day trading time zones are, the greater the chance that this move will extend further into the 11 o’clock hour.
+Be careful near the end of this range as it leads right into the lunchtime hour which can start early or start late.
+A rule of thumb is that the more volatile the preceding day trading time zone, the greater the chance that this move will extend further into the 11 o’clock hour.